fevziomurtekin/DeezerClone/README.md

 Used Deezer API.
 Deezer API provides a RESTful API.
 [Link](https://developers.deezer.com/api/)

 ## Roadmap
-- [ ] Media player will be created using Exoplayer.
+- [x] Media player will be created using Exoplayer.
 - [x] Favorites page will be created.
-- [ ] User signin will be created.
+- [ ] Application will be testing and is out new release.

 ## License
 The Apache License 2.0 - see [`LICENSE`](LICENSE) for more details